-A minimum generation block run-time (MGBRT) reference level is required for dispatchable NQS thermal resources, (excluding nuclear resources).
+A minimum generation block run-time (MGBRT) reference level is required for dispatchable NQS thermal resources (excluding nuclear resources).
 It represents the minimum number of consecutive hours a resource must be scheduled to its MLP, in accordance with the technical requirements of the resource.
-For NQS resources registered with a PSU, the MGBRT reference level is first established for the combustion turbine, and then used for the PSU.
+For NQS resources registered with a PSU, the MGBRT reference level is established for the combustion turbine.

-In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - CT tab lists the Minimum Generation Block Run-Time reference level parameter for the physical combustion and steam turbines.
+In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST tab lists the Minimum Generation Block Run-Time reference level parameter for the physical combustion and steam turbines.
 Market participants must update the value in the cell corresponding to the summer and winter values to a positive whole number less than or equal to 24 hours.
 Supporting documentation must be listed in the Supporting Documentation List tab of the workbook and identified in the format described in Section 3.1.5.
 If a registered Minimum Generation Block Run Time parameter already exists and satisfies both the summer and winter values for use in reference levels, market participants are not required to submit supporting documentation in support of the MGBRT reference level value.
-Because the PSU MGBRT reference level is based on the MGBRT of the combustion turbine, market participants are also required to fill out the MGBRT reference level in the Non-FinDispatchDataParameters - PSU tab with the relevant reference level value.